5 transferable skills you learn in a waiting staff job

 4. Build unbreakable resilience

-Resilience is all about how you bounce back from a situation.
-First, waiters and waitresses master how to get a handle on a problem and next they learn how to recover from them.
-Many little things can go wrong in a shift for a waiting staff member.
+Resilience is all about how you bounce back from a difficult situation.
+On a busy shift, it's not uncommon for waiting staff members to face a few hiccups.
+As a waiter or waitress, you will first master how to get a handle on a problem and next, you will learn how to recover from it.

 Have you ever spilled a drink in a guest’s lap?
 We’re happy to break it to you that you’re not the first and you won’t be the last.

-Luckily, these experiences will teach you the ropes and lay the building blocks for an unbreakable level of resilience – this is a stand-out skill to have no matter which job you move onto next.
+Luckily, these experiences will teach you the ropes and lay the building blocks for an unbreakable level of resilience.
+Resilience is a stand-out skill to have no matter which job you move onto next.

 Every waiter and waitress knows all too well that each guest needs a different communication style.
-So, if you stay in the restaurant industry or decide to change up your career you’ll have a transferable skill that will help you communicate with people from all walks of life.
+So, if you stay in the restaurant industry or decide to change up your career you’ll have a transferable skill that will help you to be adaptable and communicate with people from all walks of life.

 Hone transferable skills at Mitchells and Butlers